 Desensitization is defined as the diminished emotional responsiveness to a negative, aversive or positive stimulus after repeated exposure to it.

-Before we talk about what is possible, I’d like to look at the picture we see more often than not in the ‘natural hosemanship’ world.
+Before we talk about what is possible, I’d like to look at the picture we see more often than not in the ‘natural hosemanship’ approach.
 This was the way I was originally taught, but the horses soon told me there was a better way.

 You may see a trainer putting the horse in the roundpen with a bag on a stick, maybe holding a rope while the horse runs around in a ball of panic.
-The bag (or other stimuls) goes away when the horse remains still or if the trainer is smarter- just walks on.
+The bag (or other stimuli) goes away when the horse remains still or if the trainer is smarter- just walks on.
 This method (in my opinion) not only teaches the horse to freeze mentally (watch the ears on these videos), it also associates YOU with the fear they just experienced and you could lose a lot of trust this way.

 I’ve also witnessed horses being tied up while something is waved around them, some horses stand in fear, others display curiosity if they are already desensitized and perhaps like the item.
 However, my advice is to NEVER attempt this method, even if your horse is the best trained horse in the world.
 Because, if they spook – and then panic at the pressure of the halter, you are risking a serious accident to your horse or yourself.